AARP Eye Center

-Diet scams rank No. 1 among health care frauds reported to the Federal Trade Commission (FTC), with on-the-make marketers deploying a variety of tricks to get people to purchase their wares.
-Some create websites that look like those of legitimate magazines and news organizations and fill them with phony articles claiming that celebrities have achieved amazing results from their products.
-The FTC recently obtained a $500,000 settlement from affiliate marketers in Florida who the agency said sent emails from hacked accounts to trick potential customers into thinking a friend or family member was urging them to try some weight-loss miracle pill.
+On-the-make marketers deploy a variety of tricks to get people to purchase their wares.
+Some create websites that look like those of legitimate magazines and news organizations and fill them with phony articles claiming celebrities have achieved amazing results from various diet pills or herbal supplements.

-These swindles don’t just peddle disappointment to people eager to slim down; some pose health risks from harmful hidden ingredients.
-The U.S. Food and Drug Administration (FDA) has discovered that numerous weight-loss products contain drugs such as sibutramine, a controlled substance that was taken off the market in 2010 because, among other dangers, it can significantly increase blood pressure and heart rate and raise the risk of heart attack and stroke.
+These swindles don’t just peddle disappointment to people eager to shed pounds; some pose health risks from harmful hidden ingredients.
+The U.S. Food and Drug Administration (FDA) has discovered that numerous weight-loss products contain drugs such as sibutramine, a controlled substance that was taken off the market because, among other dangers, it can significantly increase blood pressure and heart rate and raise the risk of heart attack and stroke.

 Even “free” trial offers can do damage to your wallet, because they often come with big hidden charges.
 You might be unwittingly enrolled in a costly subscription plan.
 If you sign up for monthly orders, the bill for them might come due all at once, along with charges for items you didn’t ask for.
 Marketers may offer no-risk, money-back guarantees, but the FTC warns that unsatisfied consumers will find it almost impossible to cancel or get a refund.